-Introduction to ADA compliance
+Introduction to ADA compliance for WordPress

 It takes a lot of thought and effort to develop a professional WordPress site, we know since that’s what we help agencies do.
 You need to think about the many interacting parts.
 The copy, the imagery, the functionality, and how to make the overall design pull all of that together and make it catchy for the typical user.
 But what about users who are not so typical?
+Have you heard about ADA compliance for WordPress?

 It’s a hot topic for website owners and the WordPress community alike.
 At WordCamp US 2019 in St. Louis, multiple sessions were dedicated to discussing ADA compliance for WordPress websites and web accessibility in general.